apache/stanbol/README.md

 ## Importing the source code as Eclipse projects

-Eclipse is the most popular IDE among Stanbol developers.
+Eclipse is the most popular IDE among Apache Stanbol developers.
 Here are instructions to get you started with this IDE.
 For other IDEs / editors, please refer to their documentation and maven integration plugins.